Type to Learn - Why Teach Typing?

 Type to Learn > Why Teach Typing?

 Keyboarding is a way of life today.
 Not only in schools or in the workforce, but also as a means for communicating with others, sharing ideas, expressing thoughts, and even utilizing entertainment through computer games.
-Typing is the primary means of interfacing with a computer.
-Therefore, learning how to use the keyboard is an essential 21st Century skill that students must develop in order to type effectively and efficiently on computers.
+Learning how to use the keyboard is an essential 21st Century skill that students must develop in order to type effectively and efficiently on computers.

-Even young children are actively involved with using computers on a regular basis to type emails and play games that involve using typing skills.
 Research shows that learning how to type should be taught to students at an earlier age, before bad habits form.
 This early introduction of typing reduces bad habit development and provides additional benefits that include improvements in spelling, writing, and reading comprehension.
-Students who learn how to type develop writing faster through word processing because it facilitates the review and revision process.
 Efficient keyboarding skills allow students to emphasize concept development instead of focusing on key location.

 With Type to Learn, using the keyboard will become as natural to your students as writing with pen and paper.
 Its research-based, interactive learning environment will engage all K-12 keyboarding learners.